fbpx

 Threats to Data Security and Privacy

 Privacy and data security are not the same, although inextricably linked.
-Data security refers to the protection of sensitive information from external threats; privacy, on the other hand, refers to the methods used when collecting, sharing, and using an individual’s sensitive data.
+Data security refers to the protection of sensitive information from external threats; privacy, on the other hand, refers to the methods used when collecting, sharing, and using an individual’s sensitive data and confidential information.
 While they may appear to be quite separate in nature, there’s quite a bit of overlap.
 Principal challenges include:

 Insider Threats